Products of manifolds with fibered corners: Geometric structures

 In contrast, the following structure is of interest particularly in the setting of interior minimal manifolds.

 \begin{defn} The algebra of \emph{quasi fibered boundary (QFB), or simply \phistr\ vector fields} is the set

 consisting of those edge vector fields which annhilate a total boundary defining function $\rho_X$ to second order \cite{CDR}.
 While $\eV(X)$ and $\wV(X)$ only depend on the fibered corners structure, $\phiV(X)$ also depends on the choice of total boundary defining function $\rho_X$ up to equivalence, where two total boundary defining functions $\rho_X$ and $\rho'_X$ are equivalent if their ratio is basic \cite{CDR}.
-In particular, $\phiV(X)$ is well-defined by a fc-equivalence class of boundary defining functions on $X$.
+In particular, $\phiV(X)$ is well-defined by a choice of fc-equivalence classes of boundary defining functions on $X$.

 As with edge vector fields above, $\phiV(X)$ is a Lie subalgebra of $\bV(X)$ and forms a locally free sheaf of constant rank, defining the \emph{\phistr\ tangent bundle} (which is again canonically isomorphic to $TX$ in the interior) by